ABJC/ABJC-tvOS/README.md

 - Sign up to my [Newsletter](https://abjc.tech/newsletter)
 - Follow my [Twitter](https://twitter.com/abjc_app)

-# The ABJC Issues Repo
+# Issues

-The repo you are looking at is the ABJC Issues Repo.
-It exists as a public forum to gather users' feedback and discussions on bugs, missing features or desired enhancements.
+If you find any bugs or have feature requests please [create an issue](https://github.com/ABJC/ABJC-tvOS/issues).

 __As a developer I want to make ABJC perfect.
 I welcome all user ideas and opinions.__